 ReSound also has a vast library of different apps and accessories to enhance your hearing aid usage further.
 The accessories include microphones, streamers, and more.
 ReSound’s apps also allow you to track the hearing aid’s battery and change its volume, so you can make adjustments without seeing a specialist.
 The hearing aids are equipped with Bluetooth connectivity, which lets you stream the sounds of your TV or phone directly to the aid.

 Oticon has the same Bluetooth technology as ReSound, although Oticon claims to be the first to implement it.
-Oticon also has a dedicated app, which is lacking some of the features of ReSound’s app, but also has other features that Resound’s app lacks.
+Oticon also has a dedicated app, which is lacking some of the features of ReSound’s app but also has other features that Resound’s app lacks.
 For instance, the Oticon app can control different home functions, such as lights or locks.
 Oticon also implements HearingFitness technology, which tracks your hearing aid usage.

 Both these companies offer extensive support options.
 With either ReSound or Oticon, you will find online support and a phone line that offers help when you need it.
 ReSound’s support is slightly better, as it also has online videos to demonstrate how to fix common problems.

 When it comes to price, there is one clear winner: ReSound.
 Make no mistake, however; both of these hearing aid brands are on the more expensive side.
-With ReSound, you should expect something in the range of $1,700 to $3,000.
-Oticon’s prices range from $2,600 to $3,500.
+With ReSound, you should expect something in the range of $1,000 to $3,000.
+Oticon’s prices range from $1,175 to $3,810.
 Keep in mind that your health insurance may be able to cover a portion of the cost, but if price is an important aspect to you, ReSound’s prices are usually lower.

 With all this information in mind, you can make the best decision possible.
-If you value many hearing aid options, consider Oticon, and if you value high function of your hearing aid, consider ReSound.
+If you value many hearing aid options, consider Oticon, and if you value the high function of your hearing aid, then consider ReSound.